The House Of Saxe Coburg Gotha

 ALEXANDRA OF DENMARK

-The couple's first child, Albert Victor Christian Edward, known to the family as Eddy was born in 1864, the first two Christian names were chosen by Queen Victoria, but the baby's parents were allowed to choose the last two names given to the child.
-He was followed by a second son, George Frederick Ernest Albert, in 1865.
-Three daughters were to follow, Louise, born in 1867, Victoria in 1868, and Maud, later to become Queen of Norway, in 1869.
+The couple's first child, Albert Victor Christian Edward, known to the family as 'Eddy' was born in 1864, the first two Christian names were chosen by Queen Victoria, but the baby's parents were allowed to choose the last two names given to the child.
+He was followed by a second son, George Frederick Ernest Albert, the future George V in 1865.
+Three daughters were to follow, Louise, (Louise Victoria Alexandra Dagmar) born in 1867, Princess Victoria (Victoria Alexandra Olga Mary) in 1868, and Maud, (Maud Charlotte Mary Victoria) later to become Queen of Norway, in 1869.
 A sixth and last child, Alexander John, died at an early age.

 PRINCE OF WALES